nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * If you are having trouble converting your time to 24 hour format, check out a time format converter at <a href="https://www.timecalculator.net/12-hour-to-24-hour-converter">this link</a>.
 * You can retrieve your desired patient `INDEX` from the **Patients** tab.
 </div>

-Example: You want to add an appointment with the first patient on the list.

-**Step 1**: Input `addappt 6 st/11/12/2020 15:00 d/120` into the command box and press Enter.

-**Step 2**: On the **Overview** tab, you can find your newly added appointment saved inside the appointment list.

-**Step 3**: If your newly added appointment is happening within a week from today, you can see the appointment being reflected in the calendar on the right of the appointment list.

 <div markdown="block" class="alert alert-primary">
 :bulb: <span style="font-weight:bold">Tip: </span>